 Climate change will impact all countries, but it is the world’s poorest nations, who – having contributed least to the climate problem – will nevertheless bear the brunt as they have the fewest resources to protect themselves and their food production from extreme weather.

 Aviation is almost completely dependent on fossil fuel kerosene, and the large amount of energy needed for planes to get, and stay, airborne makes air travel the most carbon-intensive form of travel in most cases (see graph).
 Taking one return long haul flight can generate more emissions than any other activity in a whole year.

 Around 4.5 billion passengers flew in 2018.
 Yet the large majority of the world’s population (estimates vary between 80 and 95%) have never set foot on an aircraft; both globally and within the UK most flying is done by a minority people on higher than average incomes.
 In the UK, where the number of people who fly in any given year is much higher (around 50%), and where emissions in many other sectors are falling, aviation represents around 10% of total CO2 (compared to 2% of global emissions).

 Taking one return long haul flight can generate more emissions than any other lifestyle activity in a whole year.

 Aircraft also release NOx, soot, and water vapour in the upper atmosphere, and create contrails, that combine to create a net warming effect which roughly doubles the total global warming impact of aviation compared to CO2 alone.

-Aviation has consistently fallen through the nets of most global and UK climate policy initiatives.
+Aviation has consistently fallen through the nets of most global climate policy initiatives.